 This study generated important baseline information on condition of California's salt marshes throughout the state.
-Buffer and Landscape Context, Hydrology and Biotic Structure were the attributes for which the State's salt marshes scored the highest.
+Buffer and Landscape Context, Hydrologic Regime and Biotic Structure were the attributes for which the State's salt marshes scored the highest.
 This result was driven by two factors.
 There is a strong correlation between both Landscape Context and Biotic Structures scores with size, reflecting decreases in percent developed lands adjacent to wetlands as well as a well-established relationship between habitat area and plant species richness (Rosenzweig 1995).
 Second, a statistical design that reports on area percentages will most likely select sites from larger wetlands, even if that design is spatially balanced (Stevens and Olsen 1999).
 Central and South Coast regions have small lagoons and river mouth estuaries that are more fragmented (by roads, railroads, levees, and developed areas).
-These sites tend to have muted tidal hydrology which typically results in lower species richness (Noss and Csuti 1994).
-This is reflected in the lower Buffer and Landscape Context, Hydrology, and Biotic Structure scores for Central Coast and South Coast compared to the San Francisco Bay and North Coast regions.
+These sites tend to have muted tidal hydrologic regimes which typically results in lower species richness (Noss and Csuti 1994).
+This is reflected in the lower Buffer and Landscape Context, Hydrologic Regime, and Biotic Structure scores for Central Coast and South Coast compared to the San Francisco Bay and North Coast regions.

 Relationships between RAM scores and stressor data can suggest possible management actions to increase the overall condition of wetlands.
 Physical Structure was the attribute for which the State's estuarine marshes scored the lowest.
-A wetland's physical structure can be affected by anthropogenic modifications to the tidal and freshwater hydrology, sediment transport, and geomorphology of the marsh, which results in reduced integrity of marsh physical structure (Day et al. 1989).
-Not surprisingly, dikes/ levees were the most frequent and most severe stressor identified statewide.
+A wetland's physical structure can be affected by anthropogenic modifications to the tidal and freshwater hydrologic regime, sediment transport, and geomorphology of the marsh, which results in reduced integrity of marsh physical structure (Day et al. 1989).
+Not surprisingly, dikes/levees were the most frequent and most severe stressor identified statewide.
 Dikes and levees can act to impound the wetland, restricting tidal exchange and extending the retention time of water on the wetland (Brockmeyer et al. 1997).
-This can lead to decreased topographic complexity, decreased plant diversity, increased retention of contaminants (Fell et al. 1991, Zedler and Callaway 2000, Fetscher et al. 2010).
-Sites bounded by levees or other water control structures that reduce the wetland tidal action can be expected to have lower scores for almost all metrics relative to other sites.
-For example, South Coast sites where this stressor was present had on average 15 point lower CRAM scores than sites where this stressor was absent
+This can lead to decreased topographic complexity, decreased plant diversity, increased retention of contaminants (Zedler and Callaway 2000, Fell et al. 1991, Fetscher et al. 2010).
+Sites bounded by levees or other water control structures that reduce the wetland tidal action can be expected to have a lower rating for almost all metrics relative to other sites.
+For example, South Coast sites where levees were present had, on average, 15 point lower CRAM index scores than sites where this stressor was absent.

 Results from rapid assessments can help to prioritize restoration activity and help identify pristine areas for conservation.
 CRAM index and attribute scores showed a general decrease from north to south.
 This pattern is partially explained by an overall north-south gradient in condition relating to urbanization along the coastline.
-This relationship was supported by the strong negative correlation between CRAM Index scores and percent of adjacent developed land.
-Previous studies have also found that indices of urbanization of surrounding land uses are correlated with indicators of wetland condition (e.g., Brown and Vivas 2005; Mack 2006; Fennessy et al. 2007; Wardrop et al. 2007; Sutula et al. 2008a,b; Johnston et al. 2009).
+This relationship was supported by the strong negative correlation between CRAM Index scores and percent of adjacent developed land and the presence of infrastructure, such as dikes and levees (the stressor types most directly linked to urbanization).
+Previous studies have also found that indices of urbanization of surrounding land uses are correlated with indicators of wetland condition (e.g., Brown and Vivas 2005, Mack 2006, Fennessy et al. 2007, Wardrop et al. 2007, Sutula et al. 2008a,b, Johnston et al. 2009).